 First of all, we must understand what is the Attribution Window – it is the amount of time can pass between the user sees or clicks on an ad and the install.
 The problem is that the this window is not always aligned with the time between these events.

-For example, a user clicks on an ad of our app on November 12th and installs the app on November 14th (2 days later).
+For example, a user clicks on an ad of our app on November 12th and installs it on November 14th (2 days later).
 This install is attributed if the window is set for 3 days or more.
 In the opposite case, if the window is set for 1 or 2 days, this install will not be attributed.

 On the other hand, we need to highlight that the attribution windows of click and impression can have different configurations.
 The best known case is Facebook: the platform allows us to assign different attribution windows, based on both click and impression and in different timeframes (1, 7 or 28 days).

 Therefore, we have to set this window according to our business needs, otherwise the data will be displayed by default, with a window of 1 day for impressions and 28 days for clicks.
 It is also advisable to make sure that we have the same attribution window configuration in both the Attribution Platform and the Ad Network.

 Each advertising network claims a new install as its own.
 The problem is that they can not know if there have been other interactions with other ad networks before.
 In other words, the same user and the same install could be attributed to two or more networks.
 This is where an attribution partners becomes important, as they collect all the clicks that occur in the attribution windows and give the credit for the install to the last one.

 Let’s take a look at the two biggest and most popular advertising platforms among marketers: Google AdWords and Facebook Ads.